 Cheese: Any good melting shredded cheese will work in this recipe.
 For a nuttier flavor try shredded Gruyere cheese.
 Or, use shredded cheddar – if you’re like me, you probably already have it on hand.
 Some shredded parmesan cheese on top is so good, too.

-Yes, you can assemble the casserole and cover it with foil.
+You can assemble the casserole and cover it with foil.
 Chill it up to a day in advance and then remove the foil before baking it.
 You may need to add a little more baking time.

 Yes, it’s a great freezer meal.
 Assemble it, cover it tightly with plastic wrap and foil and it will keep in the freezer for up to a month.
 Thaw it in the refrigerator before baking it.